Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Experiments

 \subsection{Evaluation under Various Data Corruption}

-\paragraph{Random Data Corruption.} To address the first question, we evaluate the RDT and baselines on random data corruption across a diverse set of task groups.
-Each group consists of three datasets, and the mean normalized score was calculated to represent the final outcomes.
-As shown in~\cref{tab:rnd_corruption_1}, RDT demonstrates superior performance in handling data corruption, achieving the highest score in 10 out of 12 settings, particularly in the challenging Kitchen and Adroit tasks.
-Notably, across all task groups, RDT outperforms DT, underscoring its effectiveness in reducing DT's sensitivity to data corruption across all elements.
-Moreover, RBC significantly outperforms BC, further highlighting the effectiveness of Gaussian weighted learning.
-However, prior offline RL methods, such as RIQL and UWMSG, fail to yield satisfactory results and even underperform BC overall, despite showing enhanced performance on the full MuJoCo dataset.
-This indicates that temporal difference methods are dependent on large-scale datasets.
+\paragraph{Results under Random Corruption.} To address the first question, we first evaluate the RDT and baselines under the random data corruption scenario.
+The mean of normalized scores across different seeds is calculated as the evaluation criterion for each task.
+As shown in~\cref{tab:rnd_corruption_detailed}, RDT demonstrates superior performance in handling data corruption, achieving the highest score in 24 out of 27 settings.
+Notably, across all tasks, RDT consistently outperforms DT, with a significant overall improvement of 28.2\%, underscoring its effectiveness in reducing DT's sensitivity to data corruption.
+Moreover, RBC slightly outperforms BC, further highlighting the effectiveness of the Gaussian weighted learning approach.
+However, prior offline RL methods, such as RIQL and UWMSG, fail to yield satisfactory results and even underperform BC, indicating temporal difference methods' weakness in the limited data domain.
+We further evaluate RDT under varying corruption scales and ratios in~\cref{app:various_rate_scale}, where RDT demonstrates superior robustness compared to other baselines.

+\paragraph{Results under Adversarial Corruption.} We further extend the analysis to examine the robustness of the RDT under an adversarial data corruption scenario.
+As illustrated in~\cref{tab:adv_corruption_1}, we calculate the mean score across the task group.
+RDT consistently demonstrates robust performance, achieving the highest average scores under various attacked elements.
+Notably, RDT improves the average score by \textbf{105\%} compared to DT in the adversarial action corruption scenario.
+Intriguingly, temporal-difference methods like CQL and UWMSG perform significantly worse than both BC and sequence modeling methods such as DT and DeFog, underscoring the potential of sequence modeling approaches.
+Detailed results for each task are provided in~\cref{ap:exp_result_more} for comprehensive analysis.

-\paragraph{Mixed Random Data Corruption.} To present a more challenging setting for the robustness of RDT, we conduct an experiment under the mixed random data corruption setting.
-In this setting, all three elements - states, actions, and rewards - are corrupted at a rate of $0.3$ and a scale of $\epsilon = 1.0$.
-The experimental results are shown in~\cref{fig:rnd_mixed_res}.
-Remarkably, RDT consistently outperforms other baseline models across all tasks, thereby highlighting its superior stability even when faced with simultaneous and diverse random data corruption.
-Especially on the challenging Kitchen task, RDT outperforms DT by an impressive margin of approximately 40$\%$.
+\paragraph{Results under Mixed Corruption.} To present a more challenging scenario for assessing the robustness of RDT, we conduct experiments under mixed data corruption settings.
+In this setting, all three elements (states, actions, and rewards) are corrupted at a rate of $30\%$ and a scale of $1.0$.
+As shown in~\cref{fig:rnd_mixed_res}, RDT consistently outperforms other baselines across all tasks, highlighting its superior stability even when faced with simultaneous and diverse data corruptions.
+Notably, in the challenging Kitchen and Adroit tasks with mixed adversarial settings, RDT surpasses DT and RIQL by an impressive margin of approximately 100\%.